GreatAg/Automatic-Google-Sheet/README.md

 # Automatic-Google-Sheet
-by using this source you will be able to update, insert, delete your google sheets automatically.
+By using this source you will be able to update, insert, delete your google sheets automatically.
+This is a good source to learn how to automate your sheets, also you can personalize the code with your links.